meorphis-test/test-repo-4/README.md

 [![PyPI version](https://img.shields.io/pypi/v/meorphis-python.svg)](https://pypi.org/project/meorphis-python/)

-The Meorphis Test 7 Python library provides convenient access to the Meorphis Test 7 REST API from any Python 3.7+ application.
+The Meorphis Test 7 Pythoon library provides convenient access to the Meorphis Test 7 REST API from any Python 3.7+ application.
 The library includes type definitions for all request params and response fields, and offers both synchronous and asynchronous clients powered by [httpx](https://github.com/encode/httpx).